 Will Solar Panels Work Through Glass?

-To save you the suspense, the short answer is yes.
-Solar panels are able to work even when sunlight passes through glass, but their efficiency and power outputs are nowhere close to their nominal values.
+Solar panels will continue to work even when sunlight passes through glass, but their efficiency and power outputs are nowhere close to their nominal values.
+Therefore, they will work but their performance will be reduced.
+The reason stands behind a basic physics law called the Fresnel Law.

-For those who are thinking about off-grid applications, this answer may be quite interesting.
+Those who are thinking about off-grid applications may find this answer quite interesting.
 For example, you may find yourself going on a camping trip, and you might be thinking of charging the batteries to your small solar panels while they’re facing the windshield.
 Maybe you want to know if installing some solar panels inside the house would be useful if they’re facing a skylight.
 Or perhaps you were just curious about it.

-Whatever the reason you had to ask yourself this question, here you will find the explanation about why solar panels can work through glass.
+Whatever the reason you had to ask yourself this question, here you will find the explanation as to why solar panels can work through glass.

 Will My Solar Panel Produce Electricity Behind Glass?